nporwal/cdb13_ml_analysis/README.md

 - 1 to 1 correspondence
 * belligerents.csv -- information about the battle capacities of each combatant
 - Many to 1 correspondence
-* battle_dyads.csv -- information about win/loss?
-- 1 to 1 correspondence
 * terrain.csv -- terrain data
 - 1 to 1
 * weather.csv -- weather data